vshulman25/drinksplease/README.md

   *Interactivity : user is prompted for drink preference and location, uses OpenWeather API to determine local weather and then returns a drink suggestion to the user

-  *Screenshot: TBD
+  *Screenshot:

 **Other items to consider:**

---Responsive layout
+--Responsive layout: We used the Foundation layout which is mobile-responsive and worked to style the site with additional features

 --Uses modals

---Uses client-side storage
+--Uses client-side storage : We are storing previous cities in the local storage in the "locationofuser" which stores an array of cities that have been entered by the user.

---Polished UI
+--Polished UI : We successfully deployed a working app early and spent some time refining the look and workflow.

 --Clean repo

 ## Grading Requirements